Award: Culture of Excellence in Mentoring

 Career Catalyst is a strategic, one-year mentoring program for early-career researchers.
 Participants in the program learn about the importance of establishing successful mentoring relationships that promote personal and professional satisfaction.

-Mentoring networks are composed of professionals who offer support and guidance on different aspects of a researcher’s life and career.
+A key principle of the program is the importance of mentoring networks.
+Mentoring networks are composed of professionals who offer support and guidance on various aspects of a researcher’s life and career.
 A researcher’s mentoring network often includes a scientific mentor, who offers advice on technical skills or training that relates to the content of their research, and a developmental mentor, who advises on areas of professional development.
-A developmental mentor may advise on ways to improve communication skills, find a lab position, and expand mentoring networks.
 Developmental mentors are often highly influential in shaping career pathway opportunities for mentees, yet finding an appropriate developmental mentor early in a career can be challenging.
+The goal of Career Catalyst is to meet this need by providing each mentee in the program with a small group of peer mentors and a senior faculty mentor.

 Mentees accepted into the program must commit to fully participate in the following:

-- Graduate students, postdocs, and junior faculty seeking guidance on overall career development
+- Postdocs and junior faculty seeking guidance on overall career development.

 - MD, PhD, or equivalent, with an interest in clinical and translational research